 GoDaddy has the brand, pricing, and mind-share in the website industry.
 Bluehost is one of the oldest and most reputable shared hosting companies on the Internet.
 Here’s my comparison of Bluehost vs. GoDaddy for best choice in web hosting – with a specific focus on WordPress hosting.

 I’ve also had some questions about whether I recommend Bluehost overall – especially because I recommend HostGator elsewhere on the site.
 So, point of clarification: HostGator and BlueHost are different brands of the same holding company.
 They are kind of like Coke and Sprite.

 I use HostGator for many of my projects mainly because of how they structure their pricing & features.
-You want to check out HostGator with a 60% off discount here as well.
+You’ll want to check out HostGator with a 60% off discount here as well.
 I’ve written a focused Bluehost review here – and have clients who love them – and use their email and domain services as well.
 I’ve found that every brand has tradeoffs – there is no overall “best” – there is only the best for you based on your goals & preferences.
 For example, this site specifically uses InMotion VPS Hosting – which has a big emphasis on customer service & performance.

 Comparing Bluehost and GoDaddy on price is quite difficult for 2 reasons.
 First, they both run frequent specials (see Bluehost’s current deal here & GoDaddy’s here), so their pricing is never going to exactly align in the short-term.
 Second, GoDaddy breaks their tiers of service down differently from Bluehost, who reworked their tiers in 2016.
-The new Bluehost tiers consists of a super cheap, but limited Basic plan, and a Pro tier with a couple domain upsells.
+The new Bluehost tiers consist of a super cheap, but limited Basic plan, and a Pro tier with a couple domain upsells.
 The tiers on Bluehost and GoDaddy are apples to oranges – with a different tiering focus for each.
 Here’s an approximate cheat sheet for now –

 - Bluehost Basic Plan = GoDaddy Economy Plan

-- Bluehost Plus Plan ~ GoDaddy Deluxe Plan (Bluehost has no hard caps though GoDaddy does)
+- Bluehost Plus Plan ~ GoDaddy Deluxe Plan (Bluehost has no hard caps but GoDaddy does)

 - Bluehost Prime ~ GoDaddy Ultimate Plan (Bluehost provides a few extra bonuses, but they are fairly comparable)